 - Compile the Godot editor with the new modules and build the export templates.

-- With that you should be able to create a nsp-file which you can run on the devkit.
+- With that, you should be able to create a nsp-file that you can run on the devkit.

 Itch.io's Top 20 Games of April 2021